HenryRLee/PokerHandEvaluator/cpp/README.md

 After building the libraries, you can add the `./include` directory to your includes path, and link the library to your source code.
-In addition, at least C++11 standard is required.
+In addition, at least C++11 standard is required for compiling.

 For example: